enoche/ImRec/README.md

 # ImRec:<ins>Im</ins>plicit feedback based <ins>Rec</ins>ommendation framework

-_We opensource the framework and hope it could benefit the community._
+_We opensource the framework and hope it could benefit the community.
+Please open an issue if you have difficulty reproducing the results._

 ## Features